 You can see Hannes in the photo below.
 In the background is the beautiful sustainable building housing the photo-exhibition.

 Opening hours of Íslenski torfbærinn are: May-June: Friday-Sunday from 11:00-18:00, July-September: every day except Mondays from 11:00-18:00 and October-April on Saturdays from 14:00-18:00.
 There is a small admittance fee.

 It is well worth the detour popping down to Íslenski torfbærinn in the area Flói in South-Iceland.
 It is located just 60 km away from Reykjavík city, east of Selfoss town on road 33.
+To visit this area you can rent a car in Reykjavík and drive here in an hour or so.
 This area of Iceland is beautiful and we often drive there from Reykjavík on a day-tour.

 I would recommend driving further south road 33 and visit the museum village of Stokkseyri, where you will find the Icelandic Wonders Museum, where you can experience elves and ghosts up close and personal, and the interesting Wildlife Museum, with its myriad of animals and a very knowledgeable proprietor.

-I have written about some of the remaining turf houses in Iceland in other blogs: Laufás turf house, Grenjaðarstaður turf house, Þverá turf house, Glaumbær turf house, Bustarfell turf house, Sænautasel turf house, Keldur turf house, Tyrfingsstaðir turf house and Grænavatn turf house.
+I have written about most of the remaining turf houses in Iceland in other travel-blogs: Laufás turf house, Grenjaðarstaður turf house, Þverá turf house, Glaumbær turf house, Bustarfell turf house, Sænautasel turf house, Keldur turf house, Tyrfingsstaðir turf house and Grænavatn turf house.
 There are a couple of others, which I will be writing about later on.